Explosive violence trends and patterns in Pakistan (2011-2019)

 - Pakistan has consistently been one of the states worst impacted by explosive violence

-- 92% of the civilian deaths and injuries occured when explosive violence was used in a populated area
+- 92% of the civilian deaths and injuries occurred when explosive violence was used in a populated area

-- IEDs caused, by far, the most harm in this period, with 76% of civilian deaths and injuries caused by such weapons
+- IEDs caused, by far, the most harm in this period, and were responsible for 73% of civilian deaths and injuries

 - 2013 was the worst year in this period for civilian deaths and injuries from explosive violence in Pakistan